Assessable income types for Housing SA

 Essential Medical Equipment Payment

 Helps with the cost of running essential medical equipment, medically required heating or cooling, or both.

 Family Tax Benefit Part A

 Helps with the cost of raising children.
-It may be paid to people with a dependent child, or secondary student aged 19 or younger who doesn’t receive a pension, payment or benefit - eg Youth Allowance.
+It may be paid to people with a dependant child, or secondary student aged 19 or younger who don't receive a pension, payment or benefit - eg Youth Allowance.
 The family must meet an income test.

 Family Tax Benefit Part B